ridulfo/ai-tools/semgrep/README.md

 - Low code complexity
 - Sub 300 lines of code

-Because of the sentive nature of personal files, the number of lines of code will be kept low in order for the project to easily be audited and understood.
+Because of the sensitive nature of personal files, the number of lines of code will be kept low in order for the project to easily be audited and understood.

+The text splitter is still in development.
+At the moment only markdown files are supported.

 ## Installation
 To install or update semgrep use the following command.
 It pip-installs from this repository's semgrep directory.